JereFassi/resume/jere-cloud-resume-en.md

 **Responsibilities:**

-- Design and deliver theoretical and practical content on operating systems, software architecture, Docker, Git and DevOps practices
+- Design and deliver theoretical and practical content on operating systems, software architecture, Docker, Git and DevOps practices and culture.
-- Guide student projects and contribute to academic planning and evaluation
+- Guide student projects and contribute to academic planning and evaluation.

 ---